top of page

 Rock slide on Coffee Bean or Red Canyon trail in the Mecca Hills

-We reached the spot where we had to turn around.
-There was a significant drop at the the end of this narrow section.
-Choosing this side canyon to explore had been a good decision!
+We arrived at the point where we needed to turn back.
+At the end of this narrow passage, there was a notable drop.
+Opting to explore this side canyon had been a wise choice!

 Conglomerate sedimentary rock on trail through Coffee Bean Canyon, Red Canyon in the Mecca Hills

-We turned around and back tracked to the main wash.
-There was one other side canyon that we had seen earlier in the hike that we wanted to explore.
+We retraced our steps to the main wash.
+There was another side canyon we had noticed earlier in the hike that we wanted to explore.

 Folded sedimentary rock layers from movement along San Andreas fault network in Mecca Hills